Drop C string gauge and tension chart: pick the right set for 25.5", Gibson, and baritone scales

 Do I need to adjust my truss rod when switching to heavier gauges for Drop C?

-Almost always yes.
-Going from a .010 set to a .011 set adds about 6 pounds of total tension across the neck; going to .012 adds about 12 pounds.
-Most necks need a quarter-turn tighter on the truss rod to compensate for the extra bow, plus a small bridge-height adjustment.
-See our heavy-gauge install guide for the full walk-through.
+Almost always yes. .010 to .011 adds about 6 pounds of total neck tension; .010 to .012 adds about 12 pounds.
+Most necks need a quarter-turn tighter on the truss rod, plus a small bridge-height adjustment.
+See the heavy-gauge install guide for the full walk-through.

 What about Drop B, can I use the Drop C set?

-Borderline.
-A .011–.054 set tuned to Drop B (B-F#-B-E-G#-C#) drops the low string to about 11 pounds of tension, below the comfortable floor.
-For Drop B, step up to .012–.056 (Not Even Slinky) at minimum, or move to a 7-string or baritone setup.
-Drop B on a standard 25.5-inch 6-string is the dividing line past which most players should move to a heavier, dedicated rig.
+Borderline. .011–.054 tuned to Drop B drops the low string to about 11 pounds, below the comfortable floor.
+For Drop B, step up to .012–.056 Not Even Slinky Cobalt at minimum, or move to a 7-string or baritone setup.
+Drop B on standard 25.5-inch 6-string is the dividing line.